The 5 Most Popular Weight Training Questions

 What Should You Eat to Build Muscle?

-This is huge, and it’s one that an alarming amount of people get wrong, no matter how experienced that they are.
+This is huge, and it’s one that an alarming amount of people get wrong, no matter how experienced they are.
 Eating to build muscle is so much more than just ‘bulking’, or eating as many calories as you can find before lifting as heavy as possible.

 You need to find the perfect balance of macro and micronutrients.
 You need carbs for fuel, protein to help build muscle, and healthy fats to help you recover and stay healthy.
 They all have different uses, and none of them can work to their full potential unless you find the balance.